 History 373.
 U.S.-Latin American Relations.
 Lecture 3 hours; 3 credits.
 Prerequisite: HIST 101H, 102H, 103H, 104H or 105H.
 This survey of Latin American's relations with the United States since the early nineteenth century will seek to identify and account for changing patterns in what has been a highly asymmetrical power relationship.
 The emphasis will be on the outcomes of U.S. policy in the region, combining the study of broad trends (especially in economic and security policy since the 1890s) with a close analysis of three cases: Mexico, Cuba and Central America.
 The influence of the larger international environment on those relations will be considered.

 History 470/570.
-Democracy and Development in Modern Latin America.
+The Struggle for Democracy and Development in Modern Latin America.
 Lecture 3 hours; 3 credits.
 Prerequisite: HIST 101H, 102H, 103H, 104H or 105H.
 This course analyzes, from a historical perspective, two core problems in Latin America's modern (since c.
 1880) history: political authoritarianism and economic underdevelopment.
 The temporal and spatial dimensions of change will be highlighted in discussions of patron-client political systems, military autonomy and impunity, social movements and revolution, export-oriented economic growth, industrialization, and the roles of national, ethnic and gender identities.

 Robert Holden constructed and maintains the Central American Political History Database, in Spanish and English, launched on March 8, 2006 on the site of the History Department of Old Dominion University.
 This is the first complete set of basic biographical data on all of the heads of state of the five countries of Central America (Guatemala, Honduras, El Salvador, Nicaragua and Costa Rica) from the 1820s until today.
 Financed by Old Dominion's Center for Learning Technologies.